gluonhq/emoji/CONTRIBUTING.md

 Test your changes thoroughly.
 Update the documentation if necessary.
 Make sure your code passes all existing tests and linters.
-Submit your contribution as a pull request and link it to an issue with "Fixes #issue-number in the description of the PR.
+Submit your contribution as a pull request and link it to an issue with "Fixes #issue-number" in the description of the PR.

 ## Coding Standards